 Staffordshire Countryside Engagement Shoot | Erika & Gabriel

 I don’t often like to take couples to the same areas as other couples for two reasons.
 The first is; I always want to be challenging my mind.
-There are so many situations on weddings days where I have to walk into an environment and conjure something from nothing.
+There are so many situations on wedding days where I have to walk into an environment and conjure something from nothing.
 If I can try and trick my mind to do this on engagement shoots then I’m prepping my mind more for a wedding day scenario.
-The second reason is a personal and selfish choice.
+The second reason is personal and selfish choice.
 I love discovering new places.
-Whether it’s on my doorstop or miles away.
+Whether it’s on my doorstep or miles away.
 We live through experiences and there’s nothing like the buzz of a new experience.

-Finding My Locations
+Finding My Locations in Staffordshire

 As I photograph more and more Staffordshire engagement shoots it’s becoming harder and harder to cultivate a great location.
 There is no directory for these places and those which are well covered are just that.
 I want my work to be new and exciting for all.